Star Wars video games: Star Wars Jedi: Fallen Order (2019)

 Star Wars Jedi: Fallen Order is a singleplayer game developed by Respawn Entertainment.
 It was released on 15 November 2019, for Microsoft Windows, PlayStation 4 and Xbox One.
 The story revolves around a survivor of Order 66, Cal Kestis, who is on the run from the Empire and its Inquisitors.
 Jedi: Fallen Order takes place between Revenge of the Sith and A New Hope.

 Star Wars Jedi: Survivor (2023)

 Star Wars Jedi: Survivor is a singleplayer game developed by Respawn Entertainment.
-It was released on 28 April 2023, for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S, with plans of the game being ported to the Xbox One and PlayStation 4 still in the works.
-The story picks up 5 years after Star Wars Jedi: Fallen Order, as Cal Kestis and his Mantis crew continue to fight against the growing darkness in the galaxy.
+It was released on 28 April 2023 for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S, while versions for the Xbox One and PlayStation 4 were released on 17 September 2024.
+The story picks up five years after Fallen Order, as Cal Kestis and his Mantis crew continue to fight against the expanding Empire.

 Untitled third Star Wars Jedi game (TBA)

-In September 2023, Monaghan confirmed that a third game in the series was in development.
+In September 2023, Cameron Monaghan, who provides the voice and motion capture for Cal Kestis, confirmed that a third game in the Jedi series was in development.
+EA president Laura Miele stated the following year that it would be the final entry of the series.